 It felt amazing!
 Even before I found the right work.

-Just the feeling of knowing myself more — my strengths, my values, my hopes, etc. — was the first amazing thing.
+Just the feeling of knowing myself more and feeling seen — my strengths, my values, my hopes, etc. — was the first amazing thing.
 That in turn gave me hope for finding my path, because when you feel uplifted and also grounded like that, the whole game changes.
-So much rolled out from there.
+So much good rolled out from there.

 Summary